Listed building: Locally listed buildings

+taken into account".
+Many also receive a degree of protection from loss through being in a conservation area or through planning policy.

 Northern Ireland

+Background and overview

 Listing began later in Northern Ireland than in the rest of the UK: the first provision for listing was contained in the Planning (Northern Ireland) Order 1972; and the current legislative basis for listing is the Planning (Northern Ireland) Order 1991.
 Under Article 42 of the Order, the relevant Department of the Northern Ireland Executive is required to compile lists of buildings of "special architectural or historic interest".
 Since 2016, the responsibility for the listing process rests with the Historic Environment Division of the Department for Communities, which took over the built heritage functions of the Northern Ireland Environment Agency (formerly the Environment and Heritage Service) following the break up of the Department of the Environment.

 Following the introduction of listing, an initial survey of Northern Ireland's building stock was begun in 1974.
 By the time of the completion of this First Survey in 1994, the listing process had developed considerably, and it was therefore decided to embark upon a Second Survey, which is still ongoing, to update and cross-check the original information.
 Information gathered during this survey, relating to both listed and unlisted buildings, is entered into the publicly accessible Northern Ireland Buildings Database.

 A range of listing criteria, which aim to define architectural and historic interest, are used to determine whether or not to list a building.
 Listed building consent must be obtained from local authorities before any alteration to a listed structure.
+There are about 8,500 listed buildings in Northern Ireland.

+Categories

-There are about 8,500 listed buildings in Northern Ireland, divided into four grades, defined as follows:
+The listed building system in Northern Ireland contains four grades, defined as follows: